 It is for these reasons that many women seek alternative remedies to alleviate vaginal dryness.
 Since declining oestrogen levels are responsible for vaginal dryness, the first supplement that many women should consider would be a safe hormone-mimicking supplement such as Sage Complex by VH.
 Many traditional herbs such as dong quai, hops and sage leaf are known to contain phytoestrogens, which are compounds that chemically possess an activity that is some 1/400 or less than that of human oestrogen.
 In this way, the herbs in Sage Complex can exert a mild, but positive effect.

 A remedy that most women rarely consider is the use of turmeric supplements.
 Turmeric is one of the most researched supplements in the world.
 The active ingredient in turmeric is curcumin which displays potent anti-inflammatory and antioxidant properties.
 Both these properties may be invaluable for quenching inflammation in the soft tissues of the body including the vagina.
 When the glands that produce fluids in the vagina get inflamed, there is a further reduction in the amount of lubricant fluid produced.
 Unfortunately, the vast majority of turmeric supplements have very low levels of curcumin and are easily degraded by the stomach acids.
-I recommend the use of Super Bio-Curcumin by Life Extension, a supplement that contains a patent pending extract of turmeric containing 95% curcuminoids in a base containing oils derived from turmeric root for greater absorption and has been shown to remain twice as long in the bloodstream than conventional turmeric supplements thus offering greater potential for calming inflammation in the entire body.
+I recommend the use of Curcumin Elite™ by Life Extension, a supplement which provides the greatest amount of curcumin and curcuminoids that are retained in the body for longer periods of time thereby offering greater potential for calming inflammation in the entire body.

 Most people have heard of omega 3 and omega 6 essential fatty acids by way of supplements such as fish oil and evening primrose oil.
 These are the good fats that your body requires for numerous processes including hormone production.
 A lack of essential fatty acids in one’s diet would be a contributing factor to vaginal dryness.
 There is a very specific essential fatty acid derived from sea buckthorn oil that helps many women in the alleviation of vaginal dryness.
 Sea Buckthorn oil contains beta carotene, trace minerals, omega 3, 6 and 9 fatty acids and additionally is the richest source of omega 7 essential fats.
 Omega 7 essential fatty acids are important structural components of mucous membranes which form the protective lining of internal organs such as the vaginal, digestive and respiratory tracts, as well as the surface of the eyes and mouth.
 Sea Buckthorn oil not only promotes healthy regeneration of these membranes but also provides nutrients essential for the proper functioning of the membranes in the vaginal tract.